testpress/TPStreamsAndroidPlayer/tpstreams-android-player/README.md

 If the bottom sheet doesn't appear:

-1. Ensure you've set a settings listener on the player view
-2. Check logcat for any error messages
+1. Check logcat for any error messages
-3. Make sure your activity's theme includes Material Design components
+2. Make sure your activity's theme includes Material Design components

 ## Features